Para Wirra Conservation Park is the National Parks and Wildlife Service SA Park of the Month for May 2019.

 This popular short trail is great for families where you can soak up the tranquil setting of Para Wirra’s lake.
 Great for walking with small kids as they ride their bikes.

-The trail is suitable for prams and wheelchairs: National Parks SA recommends starting from the East Lake carpark and follow the trail in a clockwise direction.
+The trail is suitable for prams and wheelchairs: National Parks and Wildlife Service SA recommends starting from the East Lake carpark and follow the trail in a clockwise direction.
 The trail loops around the lake on a hard packed gravel trail with a few slight rises that may require some assistance.

 Victoria Hill Circuit Hike